rubysg/ruby_pair_programming/README.md

 If all else fails and you think it's not really working with your pair, please let us know and we'll try to match you with another group.

-##The Golden Rule of Pairing

-"Do unto your pair as you would have them do unto you"
+More on pair programming styles [here](http://articles.coreyhaines.com/posts/thoughts-on-pair-programming/).

 ##Pairing Etiquette

+- The Golden Rule: "Do unto your pair as you would have them do unto you"
 - don't hog the keyboard
 - when it's your turn, remember that no-one can read your mind (it's often helpful to describe what you're doing to your pair, even if it might be obvious)
 - when it's your pair's turn, give them time and let them work at their own pace (don't grab the keyboard; sit on your hands if you need to)